ye-c/chatty/README.md

 ## chatty

-A wechat app on terminal or cmd.
+A wechat app on terminal or cmd base on itchat.

 ## Login